 Reformation Day Service

-A joint Reformation Day Service was held on Sunday, November 2nd at 6pm.
+A joint Reformation Day Service was held on Sunday, November 2nd.
 The service will be at Covenant Presbyterian Church, located at 520 S Kings Highway in Cherry Hill, NJ.
 Rev. William Shishko from Franklin Square, NY was the guest preacher.

-The Trustees had their second Fellowship Dinner, on Friday, September 10th, 2018 at 5:00pm a the Philly Diner in Runnemede, NJ.
+The Trustees had their second Fellowship Dinner, on Friday, September 10th, 2018 at the Philly Diner in Runnemede, NJ.